magento/merchdocs/src/cms/page-builder-layout-tabs.md

 ### Advanced

-- Choose the the **Alignment** to control the horizontal alignment of content containers that are added to the tab.
+- Choose an **Alignment** to control the horizontal alignment of content containers that are added to the tab.

    |Default|Applies the alignment default setting that is specified in the style sheet of the current theme.
    |Left|Aligns the content containers along the left border of the tab, with allowance for any padding that is specified.